ayushmishra1020/ttt/README.md

 # ttt
 This webpage has been designed for the purpose of task completion, assigned to me.

+Bootstrap Libraries has been used to design the webpage.

 Codes and their explanations:

   1.$num = $_POST['number']; -It is the number entered by the user.